ENCCS/hpda-python/content/dask.rst

    Contrary to normal computation, lazy execution mode is when all the computations needed to generate results are symbolically represented, forming a queue of tasks mapped over data blocks.
-Nothing is actually computed until the actual numerical values are needed, e.g., to print results to your screen or write to disk.
+Nothing is actually computed until the actual numerical values are needed, e.g. plotting, to print results to the screen or write to disk.
    At that point, data is loaded into memory and computation proceeds in a streaming fashion, block-by-block.
 The actual computation is controlled by a multi-processing or thread pool, which allows Dask to take full advantage of multiple processors